Willie McGinest: College career

-NFL career
+Professional career

 New England Patriots

-McGinest was drafted by the New England Patriots in the first round (fourth overall) of the 1994 NFL Draft.
+McGinest was selected by the New England Patriots in the first round (fourth overall) of the 1994 NFL draft.
 He was one of the cornerstones for New England's success in winning the Super Bowl in 2001, 2003, and 2004.
 He was named to the Pro Bowl twice, in 1996 and 2003.
 In Super Bowl XXXIX, McGinest was used in a different manner from his regular role.
 While he usually lined up as an outside linebacker in a 3-4 scheme, the Patriots moved him to the defensive line as a defensive end in an effort to keep Philadelphia quarterback Donovan McNabb from scrambling.

 In a 2005 wild card playoff win over the Jacksonville Jaguars, McGinest eclipsed two NFL postseason records—most sacks in a game (4.5) and most career postseason sacks (16), surpassing Bruce Smith.
 His 78 career sacks rank third all time for the Patriots.

 The Patriots released McGinest on March 9, 2006.